 If you live in Canada, regardless of where in Canada, we use the Toronto market data and Canadian dollars.
 And if you live outside of Canada we use the Lenexa data and American dollars.

-The results of your recommended compensation calculation are a guideline, not a fixed rule.
-If you are scoring consistently for 2 to 3 quarters in a row higher than your current compensation then your team leader should recommend an increase for you, and if you are scoring consistently lower than you are currently paid you and your team leader need to get the performance differences addressed.
 One further clarification is that we don't increase a person's compensation from one year to the next based upon a cost of living allowance or by amount of time from the last date a person's compensation was increased.
-We use market data and our recommended compensation calculation to determine what base compensation increases need to be made and when.
+We use market data and the results of our Scorecard Reviews to determine what base compensation increases need to be made and when.